codesshaman/vagrant_gitlab/worker/Readme.md

-### It is shared folder for cicd VM
+### It is shared folder for cicd runner VM

-Put here code for workers vm and this code will be avalible into "/home/vagrant/shared_folder" inside workers vm
+Put here code for runners vm and this code will be avalible into "/home/vagrant/shared_folder" inside runner vm